yussan/pure-php-mvc/README.md

-# php-mvc-boilerplate
+# aoi-php
-Create your own php mvc(model view controller) framework.
+PHP micro framework to help build your MVC project with minimal code flow.

 ## Prerequisites